-Hey, I got another photo for you from last weekend…
+Hey, I have another photo for you from last weekend…

-This was taken when I was snowboarding with my son.
+This was taken while I was snowboarding with my son.

-One of the most common skiing and snowboarding injuries is shoulder injury.
+Shoulder injuries are common in skiing and snowboarding.
 So today, I will share three exercises that you can do if you have shoulder weakness that affects your shoulder function.

 Today, I wanted to answer a common question…

 “What should I do if my shoulder blades winged when I perform push ups?”

 Why Do My Shoulder Blades Stick Out

 CLICK HERE to watch the video.

 Here is the specific question from a customer named Ron…